PS5 vs. Xbox Series X: Which one should you buy?

 So, which one should you buy?

-At this point, when comparing PS5 vs. Xbox Series X most reviewers believe it’s too far ahead to make any definitive suggestions.
+At this point, when comparing PS5 vs. Xbox Series X, most reviewers believe it’s too far ahead to make any definitive suggestions.
 If you’re interested in streaming services and backward gaming, the Xbox series X is slightly ahead at this point.
 However, if VR is important to you, you might want to consider PS5.

 When can you buy the new consoles?

 Tech Radar says that both Sony and Microsoft have set “holiday 2020” release dates.
 So anytime between October through to December.
 In terms of price, they’ll be a ballpark $500, but neither company has mentioned a definite figure.
-Whichever one you choose, it’s certain to be a great holiday gift for yourself or the gamer in your life.
+Whichever one you choose, it’s sure to be a great holiday gift for yourself or the gamer in your life.